How to write a contract in 12 easy steps

 6. Writing the contract — Make it simple and easy-to-understand

 Writing a contract between a freelancer and a client doesn’t have to be complicated.
 In many cases, all you really have to do is communicate your terms and expectations, offer clarity over deadlines and payment, and cover dispute resolution and termination (more on that below).
+When writing graphic design contracts, let the clients know how many revisions they can get so you won't end up doing endless revisions.

-This means you should avoid complicated language or legal jargon — especially if you don’t understand it in the first place.
+This also means you should avoid complicated language or legal jargon — especially if you don’t understand it in the first place.
 Certain words and phrases have specific meanings under the law, so skip the legalese and opt for plain, easy-to-understand language.

 7. Spell out the payment terms in excruciating detail